MikeMengTR/MikeMengTR.github.io/_pages/about.md

   - /about.html
 ---
 ---
 **Hi, My name is Tingran Meng (孟庭冉).
-You can feel free to call me Mike Meng!** I’m currently an undergraduate student of South China University of Technology (SCUT) at Guangzhou, China, majoring in 🎓 Artificial Intelligence.
+You can feel free to call me Mike Meng!** I’m currently an undergraduate student of South China University of Technology (SCUT) at Guangzhou, China, majoring in **Artificial Intelligence**.

 My research interest includes **📈 Energy prediction** and **🧠 Artificial Intelligence**.
 Current work in process is focusing on **Jointly Multi-Energy Forecasting**.